honeycombio/honeycomb-network-agent/DEVELOPING.md

 ### Updating gopacket

 1. Run `go get github.com/honeycombio/gopacket@<commit-sha>`
-2. The above command will fail because of a module name mismatch, but does print the full psuedo commit SHA Go uses.
+2. The above command will fail because of a module name mismatch, but does print the full psuedo commit SHA Go uses For example:
-For example:
 ```shell
 $ go get github.com/honeycombio/gopacket@82dde036188549768ff5b13414ff8a7441b9a17f